 We hold your membership in the highest regard, valuing it immensely.
 As a testament to our commitment, we guarantee you receive timely updates and imperative insights to safeguard your investment and amplify the advantages of your membership.

-Feel free to contact us at 1-800-852-4755 or email@example.com if you encounter a potentially deceitful proposition.
+Feel free to contact us, from the United States of America or Canada at 1 855 310 9634 and from Mexico at 1 866 550 3602 or firstname.lastname@example.org if you encounter a potentially deceitful proposition.
 United with law enforcement, we shall thwart scammers from exploiting individuals and shield the vacation property industry.